garrandall/popular-music-data/tracks/church-of-the-poison-mind-culture-club.md

 Watch me clinging to the beat
 I had to fight to make it mine
 That religion you could sink it neat
-Just move your feet an' you'll feel fine
+Just move your feet and you'll feel fine

 Who would be the fool to maybe
 Trick a kiss in time